Our Verdict

 Weight

-The On Cloud 6 is among the lighter shoes, at 7.59 ounces per shoe (US 6.5), yet it doesn't sacrifice stability and comfort in doing so.
+The On Cloud 6 is among the lighter shoes in our lineup, at 7.59 ounces per shoe (US 6.5), yet it doesn't sacrifice stability and comfort in doing so.
 The upper is constructed from a lightweight 100% recycled polyester.
-This material feels light and allows for plenty of airflow—a feature I loved during warmer days.
+This material feels light and allows for plenty of airflow — a feature which we appreciated on summer days or in warmer climates.

 Adding to the lightweight feel is the CloudTech and Zero Gravity Foam midsole.
 Though it isn't a minimalist shoe, it feels less bulky than most other walking shoes.
 Much of this is due to the midsole being stiffer and less plush.
 Some shoes in the lineup have nearly 40 millimeters underfoot, while the Cloud 6 has 29 millimeters under the heel.
 That said, they are less noticeable than other options I have tested, yet they effectively keep my feet supported.